 \section{Experiments}

-We experimentally evaluate our proposed method \algopt (both single-thread and parallel versions) against 10 competitors on three tasks: link prediction, attribute inference and node classification, using 8 real datasets.
+This section experimentally evaluates our proposed \algo and \newalg against 10 competitors on three tasks: node classification, link prediction, and attribute inference, over 8 real datasets.
 All experiments are conducted on a Linux machine powered by an Intel Xeon(R) E7-8880 v4@2.20GHz CPUs and 1TB RAM.
 The codes of all algorithms are collected from their respective authors, and all are implemented in Python, except \nrp, \tadw and \lqanr.
 For fair comparison of efficiency, we re-implement \tadw and \lqanr in Python.